juhp/koji-tool/README.md

 By default it lists your 10 most recent Fedora builds.

+If you specify a package, build/pattern, or build type, the results are not limited only to your builds.

 ```shellsession
 $ koji-tool builds --help
 Usage: koji-tool builds [-S|--server URL] [-u|--user USER]